"Ethics and aesthetics are one", Ludwig Wittgenstein

 A bulky and dilapidated pergola has been dismantled / the staircase at the church tower has been removed and enclosed / 239 m² have been freed from a fat concrete slab and replaced with 125 tonnes of the best topsoil / a wildflower meadow is now growing here.

-Silence - practice - nature
+Silence - Practice - Nature

-Machiai, 待合 , waiting room for arrival
+...
+Machiai, 待合 , a waiting room for arriving

 Inspired by the design of Japanese tea gardens (roji, 露地